 Continuity of Care

-Regular follow-up clinic visits with The Memory Center care team to monitor progression of condition, adjust medications as needed
+Follow-up clinic visits occur at regular intervals with The Memory Center care team to monitor progression of condition, in addition to symptom management, triaging flare-ups, and adjusting medications (as needed).

 Ongoing Social Work Support & Resources